Director Statement

 I direct from feeling.
 Before plot, I ask: what should this moment feel like?
 I see the director as the emotional compass of a film—responsible for the inner weather of a scene.
 Every choice follows from that: rhythm, silence, distance, light.

 I’m committed to original work: fictional characters, worlds, and narratives that avoid third-party IP and treat people and cultures with care.
-For now I’m exploring one-moment shorts.
-Next, I plan to combine multiple scenes into longer pieces with cuts and progression, while keeping the same goal—cinema that trusts the viewer to feel for themselves.
+My next step is to expand from single moments into multi-scene sequences, and ultimately bring the same micro-cinema language into live-action with actors—still guided by the same principle: cinema is strongest when it trusts the viewer to feel for themselves

 Frame from “One Small Light”